rosannazimdahl/NetLogoWildfireFighting/README.md

 **Installation and Requirements**<br/>
 To run this model, you need: <br/>
 NetLogo 6.0+ (free download)<br/>
+The following files placed in the same directory:<br/>
+netlogo_model_fire.nlogo<br/>
-The following file placed in the model's directory: elevation.asc – GIS elevation data<br/>
+elevation.asc – GIS elevation data<br/>

-**Environment**<br/>
-The map and fire scenario is from an area of a large Swedish wildfire 2014 (report: https://www.msb.se/sv/publikationer/skogsbranden-i-vastmanland-2014--observatorsrapport/).
-From that scenario, the elevation as well as the current temperature and wind speed are extracted.
-The patches have different colors depending on the elevation, being green (forest), blue (water), and black (other non-burnable areas).<br/>
-In the model there are also two cities placed (orange squares) to represent residential areas to influence the firefighters' tactics.
+Open "netlogo_model_fire.nlogo" in NetLogo environment. <br/>

 **Simulation Flow**<br/>
 - Click "setup": Loads and processes elevation raster, computes slope and aspect, applies values to patches, and color them accordingly.
 Resets key variables<br/>
 - Click "go": Starts the fire from a given ignition point.
 The fire starts spreading.
 The agents start extinguishing the fire after "response-time" amount of ticks.
 The simulation counts upwards with ticks representing minutes. <br/>

+**Environment**<br/>
+The map and fire scenario is from an area of a large Swedish wildfire 2014 (report: https://www.msb.se/sv/publikationer/skogsbranden-i-vastmanland-2014--observatorsrapport/).
+From that scenario, the elevation as well as the current temperature and wind speed are extracted.
+The patches have different colors depending on the elevation, being green (forest), blue (water), and black (other non-burnable areas).<br/>
+In the model there are also two cities placed (orange squares) to represent residential areas to influence the firefighters' tactics.

 **Simulation input variables**<br/>
 Each simulation is run according to the SoS design variables you choose by yourself in the simulatoin interface: